chrishah/MITObim/README.md

 MITObim reconstructs the mitchondrial genome in 82 (or less) iterations.

-For "well behaved" datasets the standard mapping assembly can be substituted by a _de novo_ assembly (--denovo flag).
-Utilizing read pair information (--paired flag) can further speed up the reconstruction if run in _de novo_ mode.
-This however will not decrease the nuber of necessary iterations in standard mapping mode.
+For "well behaved" datasets the standard mapping assembly can be substituted by a _de novo_ assembly (`--denovo` flag).
+Utilizing read pair information (`--paired` flag) can further speed up the reconstruction if run in _de novo_ mode.
+This however will not decrease the number of necessary iterations in standard mapping mode.
 Test this strategy, like so (*approximate runtime: 10 min*):

 	-bash-4.1$ mkdir tutorial3-denovo